AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

          <p>Registered users use <a href="./authentication/gs-authentication-token">token-based authentication</a> to make web API calls using a mobile application.
 The token acts like an electronic key that provides access to the API(s).</p>
          <ol>
             <li>
-               <p>As a registered Magento user, you request a token from the Magento token service at the endpoint that is defined for your user type.</p>
+               <p>As a registered account user, you request a token from the token service at the endpoint that is defined for your user type.</p>
             </li>
             <li>
-               <p>The token service returns a unique authentication token in exchange for a username and password for a Magento account.</p>
+               <p>The token service returns a unique authentication token in exchange for a username and password for an admin or customer account.</p>
             </li>
             <li>
                <p>